closetheloop-dev/token-fish/README.md

 ## The loop

-**code → tokens spent → food rains down → well-fed fish breed → the tank fills up → overcrowding → fish become sushi.**
+**code → tokens spent → food rains down → well-fed fish breed → the tank fills up → overcrowding → fish become sushi → room frees up → code …**

 A tiny token-fed ecology on your desktop: the more (and harder) you code, the busier (and more crowded, and more sushi-prone) your aquarium gets.